Regain The Magic... William Corey's Psychodynamic Entertainment -Renaissance Period and Style of Entertainment-

 It would seem that when one thinks about the renaissance era, several images come into the imagination, whether it be knights on horseback, damsels in distress, archery tournaments, large feasts, strolling minstrels, or the more fanciful images of fire-breathing dragons, wizards and the magic that all these bring to mind.

-As such, William Corey's performance offerings for renaissance events center around period-based feats of legerdemain with a glimpse into more mystical realms in which wizards tend to tread.
-In this way, William honors the past while respecting modern sensibilities of those more familiar with various legends and imaginings of this bygone age than its history.
+As such, William Corey's performance offerings for renaissance not only presents audience involved period-based feats of legerdemain but allow those present to get a glimpse into more mystical realms in which wizards tend to tread (perhaps, even briefly granting some of those in attendance with a power that is often reserved for those who have dedicated themselves to years of training).
+In this way, William not only honors the past while respecting modern sensibilities of those more familiar with various legends and imaginings of this by-gone age than its history.
 Nothing less would, nor should suffice.

 If you are looking for a bit of solid, old-world wizardry that gives reverence to the past, as well as what is imagined to have taken place, all while involving everyone present, then look no further than William Corey.

 Fill out his Performance Form and be sure to select "Back in Time" or, if the situation permits, "Our Cosmic Heritage" under the "choose by performance" name category.